jiegec/ctf-writeups/2025-10-04-jailctf-2025/computer-monitor.md

 exec(code, {}, {})
 ```

 It attachs `BRANCH` and `CALL` hooks to our code.
-However, `import` is not restried.
+However, `import` is not restricted.
 Following [pyjail cheatsheet](https://shirajuki.js.org/blog/pyjail-cheatsheet/), we can get shell if we have access to environ and `import`:

 ```python
 from pwn import *